 Compounding pharmacies are community-based pharmacies that prepare customized medications.
-They offer a valuable service, since they can create medicines that are no longer available or customize the dosage of a medication to meet a patient’s needs.
-Compounding pharmacists also fill prescriptions for patients who have allergies to some ingredients in commercially available medications.
+They offer a valuable service since they can create medicines that are no longer available or customize the dosage of a medication to meet a patient’s needs.
+Compounding pharmacists also fill prescriptions for patients with allergies to some ingredients in commercially available medications.
 This article discusses how compounding pharmacies work and what these specialized pharmacists do.

 Compounding Pharmacy Helps A Patient’s Health

 A compounding pharmacy is a specialty pharmacy that creates personalized medications for patients.
-Compounded drugs are customized to meet the unique needs of individual patients and their conditions.
-This process involves combining ingredients in order to create a new medication, or making changes to an existing one, rather than simply preparing an existing drug as it’s indicated on the label.
+Compounded drugs are customized to meet individual patients’ unique needs and conditions.
+This process involves combining ingredients to create a new medication, or making changes to an existing one, rather than simply preparing an existing drug as it’s indicated on the label.

 Compounded medications have several advantages over mass-produced generic drugs: